 The Bank is exposed to the risk of labour disputes and other industrial actions.
-82.2% of the Bank's employees in Portugal and 76.9% of all its employees were members of labour unions at the end of 2019 and the Bank may experience strikes, work stoppages or other industrial actions in the future.
+77.0% of the Group's employees were members of labour unions at the end of 2020 and the Bank may experience strikes, work stoppages or other industrial actions in the future.
 Any of these actions could, possibly for a significant period of time, result in disruption to the Bank's activity and increased salaries and benefits granted to employees or otherwise have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.